 Ensuring Performance Testing Completion

-As soon as performance testing is complete, you have to bring the news to the shareholders of the software.
+As soon as performance testing is complete, you must bring the news to the shareholders of the software.
 The official way is to schedule a meeting, as you might need to provide a decent explanation.

 Performance testing is incomplete and problems are unsolved if the assessment is not altered as per the requirements defined in the strategy, planning, or performance testing entry criteria.
 So, at this point, you should keep evidence to support your argument that everything has performed as it was decided in the early stages.